Information on Appealing your “Dropped for One Year Status” (Faculty Appeals)

 If your drop status is sustained, you will be eligible for readmission consideration one year after the date of your drop.
 Please refer to information on the L&S Undergraduate Academic Deans’ Services website on readmission for further information.

-Appeals material submitted after the May 30, 2021 official deadline WILL NOT be considered and students willed to take off at least one fuller from their formal studies at UW-Madison.
+Appeals material submitted after the August 22, 2021 official deadline WILL NOT be considered and students willed to take off at least one full year from their formal studies at UW-Madison.

 If you experience problems submitting your information via the online form (e.g., receive an error message when trying to submit the form), please copy the questions on to a WORD document, answer all of the questions, and then send the document to LSDEANS@SAA.LS.WISC.EDU.